ephraim13825/KZTimer/README.md

 >only kz_, bkz_ and xc_ maps with integrated climb buttons are supported

 - Known bug:
 The prestrafe method doenst work for a very (very very!) small amount of players.
+Reason: Unkown and probably cliend-side

 Changelog
 =======